lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 value.
 The receiver updates the Bitmap with the correct received fragments.

 When All-0 fragment is received, it indicates that all the fragments have been sent in the current window.
-Since the sender is not obliged to send a full window, some fragment number not set in the memory may not correspond to losses.
+Since the sender is not obliged to send a full window, some fragment numbers not set in the memory may not correspond to losses.
 It sends the corresponding ACK and the next window can start.

 When All-1 fragment is received, it indicates that the transmission is finished.
 Since the last window is not full, the MIC will be used to detect if all the fragments have been received.
 A correct MIC indicates the end of the transmission but the